ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    ## Q3: An error occurs when the Unity bat script is successfully executed on the builder

    View the **script execution log.** It is found that UnityShaderCompiler with 88 threads is enabled during local execution.
-However, some UnityShaderCompiler fails to be mounted when Blue Shield is executed.
+However, some UnityShaderCompiler fails to be mounted when BKCI is executed.

    Failed to get ipc connection from UnityShaderCompiler.exe shader compiler!

-   Cause: Blue Shield needs to start the exe process to collect errors and logs.
+   Cause: BKCI needs to start the exe process to collect errors and logs.
 If the number of created processes exceeds the limit, the process fails to be started and the flow fails.

    Solution: Increase the number of processes that can be started by the system.